TannerDuce/TinkerTitan/README.md

 **1. Board Assembly:**

-Start by soldering the provided connectors onto the main PCB. note that the 2x3 connector in the center of the board is intentionally left blank, as it is the ISP header used to burn the first files onto the Atmel chip. <-(more on this later)
+Start by soldering the provided connectors onto the main PCB.
+Depending on how your doing this program, you may also have to install the surface mount parts yourself, or all of the components will come pre-installed on the circuit board.note that the 2x3 connector in the center of the board is intentionally left blank, as it is the ISP header used to burn the first files onto the Atmel chip. <-(more on this later)                               .
 ![20240626_102552](https://github.com/TannerDuce/TinkerTitan/assets/61127003/7baaa9eb-f2da-477c-9ff0-047269d639a3)